wizzeh/openrouter_api/docs/Overview.md

    - A CHANGELOG and LICENSE file are maintained.

 5. **Robust Error Handling:**
-   All error variants (including HTTP errors, API errors, configuration issues, and now structured output errors) are centralized in the error modules (`models/error.rs` and re-exported via `src/error.rs`).
+   All error variants (including HTTP errors, API errors, configuration issues, structured output errors, and now provider preference errors) are centralized in the error modules (`models/error.rs` and re-exported via `src/error.rs`).
 The library uses the `thiserror` crate to partition errors appropriately.

 6. **Structured Outputs Support:**
    - **Overview:** Structured outputs allow the API to return responses adhering to a specified JSON Schema.
-This ensures that responses following tool calls and non‐interactive endpoints are consistent and type‑safe.
+This ensures that responses following tool calls and non‑interactive endpoints are consistent and type‑safe.
    - **Configuration:** Structured output support is integrated at the client level via the type‑state builder.
 Clients can enable structured output on any endpoint (except interactive chat) by invoking methods on the unified request builder.
    - **Validation:** Using the jsonschema crate along with serde, responses can be asynchronously validated against a strongly‑typed JSON Schema provided by the client.
-   - **Error Handling:** If a model does not support structured outputs or if the JSON Schema validation fails, the client returns detailed error information via error variants like `StructuredOutputNotSupported` or `SchemaValidationError`.
+   - **Error Handling:** If a model does not support structured outputs or if JSON Schema validation fails, the client returns detailed error information via error variants like `StructuredOutputNotSupported` or `SchemaValidationError`.
 Optionally, a fallback to unstructured output can be enabled.

+7. **Provider Preferences & Routing:**
+   - **Overview:** A new feature that enables developers to configure routing preferences for model calls via a strongly‑typed `ProviderPreferences` interface.
+This includes options such as provider ordering, fallback behavior, parameter requirements, data collection policies, providers to ignore, quantization filters, and sorting strategies.
+   - **Implementation:** These preferences are integrated into the unified request builder as additional parameters.
+They are serialized into the `provider` field of the request payload to be handled by the API, while errors relating to misconfigurations are centrally managed.
+   - **Extensibility:** While the current implementation focuses on the happy path, the design supports future runtime and (potentially) compile-time validations as provider capabilities evolve.

 ---